 - Know the various means of obtaining tissue for diagnosis, which methods are best for particular types of tumors, and recognize the difference between benign and malignant tissues on pathologic review

 - Be able to interpret plain films, CT scans, MRI, and nuclear medicine studies for diagnosis and staging of patients

 - Be familiar with the different modalities used in treatment of various malignancies (surgery, chemotherapy, or radiation therapy) and which types of treatment are most effective for a particular type or stage of malignancy

-Lectures will be provided to supplement teaching in the various rotations within Radiation Oncology and are also available in other areas of UT Southwestern.
+Lectures will be provided to supplement teaching in the various rotations within the Radiation Oncology Residency Training Program and are also available in other areas of UT Southwestern.
 Goals of these lectures are to provide specific information on various disease processes and treatment options, as well as to provide a forum for discussion.